xiix0/scam/README.md

-You will never know hunger.
+You shall be rewarded for a dastardly deed.